moddio/moddio-docs/Overview/overview.md

 ## Game Editor Overview

-We want to turn Moddio game development into a multiplayer experience, so that it's fun and collaborative to make a game.
+Moddio game development is meant to be a multiplayer experience so that it's fun and collaborative to make a game.

 With this editor, you'll be able to:
-\* edit maps live with friends
+* Edit maps live with friends
-\* work on scripts and game code in a shared environment
+* Work on scripts and game code in a shared environment

 Features we're working on:
-\* adding functionality that's missing from old sandbox
+* Adding functionality that's missing from old sandbox

 Since the editor is in active development, we suggest you **make frequent backups** of your game.json while working in it.
 To make a backup, click **Editor**, then select 'Export JSON'.
 You can import the JSON at any time, also through the Editor section.